1. Building From Source#

 The OpenSim Creator build requires that the development environment has git,

-a C++-20 compiler, cmake, NSIS (if packaging an installer), and python
+a C++-20 compiler, cmake, WiX (if packaging an installer), and python.
+These

 - Get